jflamy/owlcms4/docs/Refereeing.md

 # Refereeing

 OWLCMS supports using refereeing devices, and also supports 3 and 5-person [Jury](#Jury).
-Refereeing and Jury screens are started from the lifting page as shown below.
-However, the decisions are displayed to the public and athletes on the displays started on the [Start Displays](Displays) page.
+Refereeing and Jury consoles are started from the `Run Lifting Group` page as shown below.
+The decisions are displayed to the public and athletes on the displays started on the [Start Displays](Displays) page.

 ![010_Ref](img/Refereeing/010_Ref.png)